 Capacity: 1TB | HDD speed: 7200RPM | Cache: 32GB | Connectivity: SATA 6Gb/s | Warranty: 5 years

-Given the instal sizes of most modern PC games, it's probably a good idea to get yourself an additional drive for your gaming PC.
+Given the install sizes of most modern PC games, it's probably a good idea to get yourself an additional drive for your gaming PC.
 While SATA SSDs are almost cheap enough to recommend as secondary storage (what a world we're living in), you'll probably need to get a regular HDD to keep the cost down.
-And, whisper it, performance isn't massively improved between the mid-priced SSDs and the upper tier of HDDs, so it's a decent place to save money.

 Highly reliable and efficient power without going overkill